-- The following twelve visual and written stimuli provide a choice of possible starting points from which you should develop a personal response, an issue to be addressed, a problem to be considered or a specific design brief. - If you choose one of the six visual stimuli you can ignore the visuals and work with the word(s) in bold text only.
-If you choose one of the six written stimuli you can ignore the wording underneath as this is intended as additional guidance if required. - The stimuli provide the basis from which you should originate personal intentions that must be structured in your own way and explained clearly and precisely.
-Copying or imitating images will not score highly against the assessment objectives. - Choose only ONE of the twelve assignments and clearly indicate which one you have chosen in the 'Learner Statement'.
-This is a working document which will help you explain the planning and development of your work. - Remember if you choose assignment 1 you must refer to the film clip which is available from your teacher.
+- The following 6 pages of visual stimuli and the 6 written stimuli provide a choice of possible starting points from which you should develop a personal response, an issue to be addressed, a problem to be considered or a specific design brief. - If you choose one of the 6 visual stimuli you can ignore the visuals and work with the word(s) in bold text only.
+If you choose one of the 6 written stimuli you can ignore the wording underneath as this is intended as additional guidance if required. - The stimuli provide the basis from which you should originate personal intentions that must be structured in your own way and explained clearly and precisely.
+Copying or imitating images will not score highly against the assessment objectives. - Choose only ONE of the 12 assignments and clearly indicate which one you have chosen in the 'Learner Statement'.
+This is a working document which will help you explain the planning and development of your work. - Remember if you choose Assignment 1 you must refer to the film clip which is available from your teacher.
+Only visual screenshots are provided in this paper.